Agricultural Literacy Curriculum Matrix

 - Read page 1, Introduction to the Double Muscle Trait with students to explain that they will be using their coins to represent the random chance of a parent contributing 1 of 2 alleles (represented by heads and tails of the coin).

-- Using a coin to illustrate the following as the steps of the activity.
+- Use a coin to illustrate the following as the steps of the activity.

 - Step 1: Calculate gametes for the bull.